Customer service analytics (CSA) is a rapidly developing field.

 Machine learning NLP produces the most accurate and granular insights from support conversations.

-It could quickly identify the detailed topics even when spelling mistakes and convoluted sentence structures are present.
+It could quickly identify detailed topics even when spelling mistakes and convoluted sentence structures are present.

 Companies with large volumes of monthly customer conversations will see a significant return on their investment.

 Customer service analytics software will provide accurate tags that uncover insights about customer experience and enable automated processes.
-The return is two-fold: improved loyalty and retention; and time saved on CX project lead time and less wasted support agent time.
+The return is two-fold: improved loyalty and retention; time saved on CX project lead time; and less wasted support agent time.